 - Involved with “Generation Citizen”, sends College volunteers into classrooms across Boston to empower middle & high school students to affect change in their local governments.

 - Vishal graduated in May of 2019, he hopes to immerse in a space or graduate program that explores what equity and justice look like from an urban planning perspective.

-- Advanced Logic with Prof. Smead helped her coursework both in & outside of the major, it taught her how to approach problems related to logic in her computer science courses.
+- Advanced Logic with Prof. Rory Smead helped her coursework both in & out of her major; it taught her how to approach problems related to logic in her computer science courses.

 - She attended the Pembroke-King’s Programme that tied training to other topics in philosophy and refined her understanding of what formal frameworks might represent.

-- Co-op at the Munich Center, her time there enforced her interests in formal philosophy through independent research, conferences, & graduate coursework.
+- During her co-op at the Munich Center, Isabella further enforced her interests in formal philosophy through independent research, conferences, and graduate coursework.

-- Ethics & Evolutionary Games gave her tools that she used in her economics courses.
-Advanced Logic & Evolutionary Games inspired her to learn more about formal philosophy.
+- Ethics & Evolutionary Games gave Isabella tools that she used in her economics courses, and Advanced Logic & Evolutionary Games inspired her to learn more about formal philosophy.

-- Co-op at Carnegie Mellon University, the formal methods classes were helpful because they taught her the basics of decision theory & exposed her to formal notation.
+- Isabella had a co-op at Carnegie Mellon University and learned the basics of decision theory and exposed her to formal notation.

-- Graduated in Spring of 2018, accepted an offer to pursue her PhD in philosophy at the University of California Berkeley...
+- She graduated in Spring of 2018, and accepted an offer to pursue her PhD in philosophy at the University of California Berkeley.